Multicultural Student Organizations

 The BSU at Edgewood promotes a positive atmosphere for all black students and students of African descent by providing an intellectual, cultural and social environment for students to meet their academic goals.
 The BSU encourages all members to strive for academic excellence and promotes activities of common interest, that are both cultural relevant and educational to the EC community.

-CDI Men's & Women's Group
+OSDI Men's & Women's Group

-The CDI Multicultural Men's & Women's Group aims to help students in their intellectual, interpersonal, spiritual, and personal development throughout college.
+The OSDI Multicultural Men's & Women's Group aims to help students in their intellectual, interpersonal, spiritual, and personal development throughout college.
 The group provides opportunities to network, socialize and build healthy relationships among other students with common interests.
 The Men's & Women's Group "Let's Chat" sessions allow students to discuss issues concerning men and women, and develop the awareness, knowledge, and skills to address and confront these issues.
 The program also aims to help build and promote self-confidence, self-respect, and healthy lifestyles.

-CDI Poetry Club
+OSDI Poetry Club

 The Office of Student Diversity & Inclusion Poetry Club promotes spoken word poetry and creative writing in a variety of forms, encouraging members to appreciate, write and express themselves through creative writing.
 The club serves as an educational forum for poets and writers of all kinds by holding workshops, open mic nights, and discussing the various forms of poetry.